BeeZeeAgent/beezee/README.md

 http://<machine-name>.<tailnet-name>.ts.net:4242
 ```

 This keeps traffic inside your private Tailscale network.
-It is free for many personal setups and gives you full control, but every device must be joined to the tailnet.
+It is free for personal setups and gives you full control, but every device must be joined to the tailnet.

 ## Remote Access With BeeZee Cloud Relay